Curriculum vitae: Keith Hart

 2010 Editor with A. Caille and P. Chanial Mauss Vivant/the Living Mauss, Revue du MAUSS No. 36.

-2012 (Editor with J. Sharp) The Human Economy: Perspectives from the global South, Berghahn, Oxford.
+2014 (Editor with J. Sharp) People, Money and Power in the Economic Crisis: Perspectives from the Global South, Berghahn, New York.

 1973 Informal income opportunities and urban employment in Ghana, Journal of Modern African Studies 11.
 3, 61-89.
 (Reprinted in several readers)